Oxford International Film Festival

 OXIFF 2019 Lineup coming soon

 OXIFF is designed to be an intimate and eloquent filmmaker festival where film enthusiasts can get first hand insights from directors, writers, actors and producers from the premiering films, a style which blends well with the beautiful city of Oxford.
 This was certainly the case in 2018 when the festival was able to expand to both the Curzon and The Ultimate Picture Palace, allowing filmmakers and guests the chance to explore the historical city.

-The Oxford International film Festival’s second edition will take place over a three day weekend from 5th to the 7th of May at the celebrated Phoenix Picturehouse, which is situated at the heart of the beautiful and historic city of Oxford U.K.
+The Oxford International film Festival’s third edition took place over a three day weekend from 11th to the 13th of May in partnership with the Curzon and The Ultimate Picture Palace.

 "A joy of a festival: good programming (the shorts in particular were top-notch), very present and engaged organizers, qualified industry judges, friendly atmosphere, good q+as, and ample opportunity to meet and hang out with fellow filmmakers, it's shocking that this festival was only in its first year.
 In time, as the festival returns to Oxford in subsequent years, its presence in the city will become more established in the city and turnout will expand.
 As it stands, this fest is 100% worth the entry fee.
 Try to get there in person, you won't regret it."
 Nicholas Gray Director of The Paper Store

 "Great festival especially for its first year.
 The quality of the films was high and it was great that so many of the filmmakers were there.
 The organisers were very friendly and present at the festival.
 Overall - lots of wonderful people and films!"
 Miranda Howard Williams Director of Albert